onecommons/unfurl_site/howitworks.md

 Environments are used to create isolated contexts that the Unfurl deployment process runs in.
 For example, you might create different environments for different projects or different deployment environments such as "production" or "staging".

 Some of supported configuration include:
 * accounts and connections settings
 * environment variables
 * location and version for build tools and artifacts like executables and container images

-Environments can include secrets which can be in managed in a variety of ways including support for secret managers such as Hashicorp Vault or Amazon Secret Manager or transparently encrypting them using Ansible Vault.
+Environments can include secrets which can be managed in a variety of ways including support for secret managers such as Hashicorp Vault or Amazon Secret Manager or transparently encrypting them using Ansible Vault.

 ### Bootstrap and manage your local environment

-Unfurl create a local environment in an ".unfurl_home" Ensemble.
+Unfurl creates a local environment in an ".unfurl_home" Ensemble.
 So you can use all of Unfurl's functionality to manage the local machine it is running on, for example, it can:
-* automatically install project dependencies such as packages and executables.
+* Automatically install project dependencies such as packages and executables.
-* Store configuration history in the ensemble's local git repository
+* Store configuration history in the ensemble's local git repository.
-* Manage external Git repositories needed for development and deployment (e.g. automatically clone remote repositories)
+* Manage external Git repositories needed for development and deployment (e.g. automatically clone remote repositories).

 ## 2. Model your cloud infrastructure